Snorkeling is one of many fishing styles that bears employ. This behavior is commonly seen on the bearcams, especially in the fall.

 20. How long can a bear live?

-The average life span for a wild brown bears is about 20 years, although many bears typically live longer than this.
+The average life span for a wild brown bear is about 20 years, although many bears typically live longer than this.
 The oldest wild brown bears known lived for about 35 years.

 Back to Top